-During Ramazan Bayramı it is important to honor the elderly and the younger generation would normally visit the older ones.
-Kissing the right hand of the elderly and placing it on the forehead is a custom to show respect and greet them for the bayram.
+During Ramazan Bayramı it is important to honour the elderly and the younger generation would normally visit the older ones.
+Kissing the right hand of the elderly and placing it on the forehead is a custom to show respect and greet them for Bayram.

-Another tradition is of children going around in their neighborhood, from door to door and wishing people a happy bayram.
+Another tradition is of children going around in their neighbourhood, from door to door and wishing people a happy Bayram.
 As a reward, they receive candies, chocolates, or even a small amount of money.
 Another tradition that can’t happen this year!

 “Ramazan Bayramınız Mübarek Olsun”